AdobeDocs/analytics.en/help/implement/js-implementation/page-variables/events.md

 By default, success events are configured as *counter* events.
 Counter events count the number of times a success event is set (x+1).
 Events can also be configured as *numeric* events.
 Numeric events allow you to specify the number to increment (as might be necessary when counting dynamic or arbitrary values, such as the number of results returned by an internal search).

 A final event type, *currency*, allows you to define the amount to be added (similar to numeric events), but displays as currency in reports, and is subject to currency conversions based on the s. *`currencyCode`* value and the default currency setting for your report suite.
-For additional information on using numeric and currency events, see [Products](/help/implement/js-implementation/c-variables/page-variables.md).
+For additional information on using numeric and currency events, see [Products](/help/implement/js-implementation/page-variables/page-variables.md).

-**Configuring the Variable** {#section_9195286C34C54B02B2598E2B856492C3}
+**Configuring the Variable**

-The [!UICONTROL s.events] variable is enabled by default for all implementations.
+The `s.events` variable is enabled by default for all implementations.
 The seven pre-configured conversion events are automatically enabled for all new report suites.
-New custom events (event1- [event100 or event1000](/help/implement/js-implementation/c-variables/page-variables.md)) can be enabled by any admin-level user using the Admin Console.
+New custom events (event1- [event100 or event1000](/help/implement/js-implementation/page-variables/page-variables.md)) can be enabled by any admin-level user using the Admin Console.

-**Possible Values** {#section_18395A3BEFEB4E9F8D7B2ED0001FBE4E}
+**Possible Values**

 The following is a list of possible values for the events variable: